ArthurWiese/SC2-Neuro-API-Integration/Documentation/Documentation.md

 ## How the integration works
 StarCraft 2 is able to read and write to bank files to share information over multiple maps, like during a campaign.
 The structure of these bank files is in XML format.

-Both the game and the integration communicate over this file with timed read and write windows to avoid read/write conflicts.
-(This was actually one of the hardest problems to solve) When a map is loaded the game periodically checks the NeuroIntegration.SC2Bank file and when specific values are found they trigger certain effects in-game.
+Both the game and the integration communicate over this file with timed read and write windows to avoid read/write conflicts (This was actually one of the hardest problems to solve).
+When a map is loaded the game periodically checks the NeuroIntegration.SC2Bank file and when specific values are found they trigger certain effects in-game.

 The job of the integration is to convert values in the bank file into messages to Neuro and vice versa.